Celebrating Irish Heritage

 When St. Patrick’s Day approaches each year, one might start thinking about which nearby bars are serving green beer, which parades are happening close by to take the family to, and/or what you have in your closet that will help ensure you don’t get pinched by any oh-so-funny friends of yours throughout the day.
 But many of us are less likely to consider the origin of the holiday and why we celebrate it to begin with.
 Many of us, in fact, might not have a clue about St. Patrick’s Day history, and may feel surprised by some of its backstory (like how for many years, Irish bars were actually banned from being open on this day!).
 Fortunately, we have all the St. Patrick’s Day history, facts and trivia that you need to know!

-So, if you’re left scratching your head, wondering who was St. Patrick anyway, or if you’re feeling curious about when exactly this holiday started being observed, you’re not alone.
-We’ll even share how St. Patrick’s Day went from being strictly a serious, religious observance, to the infamous drinking event that it is today.
+So, if you’re left scratching your head, wondering who St. Patrick was, or if you’re feeling curious about when exactly this holiday started being observed, you’re not alone.
+We’ll even share how St. Patrick’s Day went from being a serious, religious observance, to the infamous drinking event that it is today.
 We’ve got all the answers to fill you in!

 When is St. Patrick’s Day?